bluz71/git-status-fly/README.md

 ```

 The result from that `git status` command will internally be parsed and
-transformed to a series of POSIX shell environment variable statements ready for
+transformed to a series of POSIX shell environment variable statements, ready
-sourcing from a custom prompt script.
+for sourcing from a custom prompt script.

 The relevant environment variables will be: